Waterhen Bloa: How to tie & fish this “Blinged-up” beautiful Old Classic

 To the extent that, now, I almost exclusively fish the Pearly Butt Waterhen Bloa.

-Once the Large Dark Olives appear on the river, this fly catches trout.
+This fly catches trout once the Large Dark Olives appear on the river.
 Also, it continues to work until the end of the season whenever olives are hatching.

 So, let’s take a look at…